 Let’s imagine a pretty extreme example:

-• You start with a minimal system with no YaST, no Ruby, no zypper or libzypp… not even with the rpm command being available!
-All you have is Podman and internet access.
+- You start with a minimal system with no YaST, no Ruby, no zypper or libzypp… not even with the

-• When you are done, you just quit the contanerized YaST and you are back to your minimal system without a trace of YaST or zypper, but with all software packages and repositories configured at your will.
+and it will download (if needed) and launch your containerized version of YaST, so you can enjoy all the usual YaST features to manage repositories and their GPG keys, to install and uninstall software, etc. - When you are done, you just quit the contanerized YaST and you are back to your minimal system without a trace of YaST or zypper, but with all software packages and repositories configured at your will.

 Remote Access Through SSH, X11… or a Web Browser!

 You can of course use this nice YaST-in-a-box to manage your local system.
-If you install the yast-in-container package in a system with graphical interface you will even get a nice icon to launch it.
+If you install

 But what about remote administration?
 Of course, you can do it in the usual YaST way.
 That is, using the great text-based interface through SSH or even opening a remote graphical session with X11 or VNC.
 But those solutions require you to have some specific software installed in the device you are going to use for the remote access.
 But, if you don’t need to install YaST in the system to be managed, why would you need to install something on the other edge?
 The good news is that you don’t really need to - you only need a web browser!

-Alongside the already mentioned commands to run YaST containerized on text and graphical modes, the package also includes a third one called yast2_web_container that will run YaST in a web session that you can later access by simply pointing your browser to the port 4984 of the system to be managed.
+that you can later access by simply pointing your browser to the port 4984 of the system to be

 Ok, is not a modern mobile-first web interface but rather the graphical version of YaST running inside a browser window.
 But that should be enough for many cases.
 Authentication and certificates can be easily configured to secure that YaST instance.